Universally-Optimal Distributed Algorithms for Known Topologies: Preliminaries

 \end{restatable}

 Furthermore, routing algorithms (and, by extension, moving cuts) are intricately related to shortcuts.
 We first extend shortcuts to (not necessarily connected) pairs in the straightforward way: given a set of pairs $S = \{(s_i, t_i)\}_{i=1}^k$ we say that a set of paths $\{H_i\}_{i=1}^k$ with endpoints $\{s_i, t_i\}$ are $q$-quality shortcuts if both their dilation (length of the longest path) and congestion (maximum number of paths containing any given edge) are at most $q$.
 We define $\pairshortcut{S}$ as the minimum shortcut quality achievable for $S$.
-The seminal work of \citet{leighton1994packet} relates (pairwise) shortcuts and routing algorithms.
+It is a relatively straightforward fact that $\routing{S}$ and $\pairshortcut{S}$ are essentialyl equal (up to polylogarithmic factors).

+\begin{lemma} (\cite{leighton1994packet}) For any set of pairs $S$, we have that $\routing{S} = \tilde{\Theta}(\pairshortcut{S})$. \end{lemma} \begin{proof} Given $k$ pairs $S$ and a set of shortcut paths $\{ H_i \}_{i=1}^k$ for $S$ of quality $q$, one can use the famous random delay routing~\cite{leighton1994packet}: each message is delayed a uniformly random number between $0$ and $q$, then all edges in each round have congestion at most $\tilde{O}(1)$ w.h.p., hence by subdividing each round into $\tilde{O}(1)$ mini-round it is guaranteed that each message advances one hop per round.
+Such a routing algorithm completes in $\tilde{O}(q)$ time.

+On the other hand, given a routing algorithm of completion time $q$, one can ``trace'' each packet corresponding to the pairs $(s_i, t_i)$ to have this taken path be the shortcut $H_i$.
+It is immediate that the congestion and dilation of $\{ H_i \}_{i=1}^k$ is at most $q$. \end{proof}

-\begin{lemma} (\cite{leighton1994packet}) For any set of pairs $S$, we have that $\routing{S} = \tilde{\Theta}(\pairshortcut{S})$. \end{lemma} While the above statements hold for all sets of pairs, we will mostly be concerned with sets of pairs $S$ which can be connected by vertex-disjoint paths in $G$---which we refer to as \emph{connectable} sets of pairs.
+While the above statements hold for all sets of pairs, we will mostly be concerned with sets of pairs $S$ which can be connected by vertex-disjoint paths in $G$---which we refer to as \emph{connectable} sets of pairs.
 We argue that worst-case connectable pair sets characterize distributed optimization, and hence we define $\movingcut{G}:=\max\{\movingcut{S} \mid S \text{ is connectable}\}$, and analogously for $\comm{G}$, $\routing{G}$ and $\pairshortcut{G}$.
 These definitions together with \cref{moving-cuts-communication,LMR} immediately imply the following relationships, proven in \Cref{sec:prelims-appendix} for completeness. \begin{restatable}{lemma}{relationships} For any graph $G$, we have

 \end{restatable}